FaazTechSolutions/ArcoDocs-Docusaurus/my-website/docs/Labour Cases/Rest.md

 **Rest Process will start based on sub-category as follows :**

+  - Local Vacation

-  - **Reserved For VIP**
+  - Documentation

-    - Process starts with Reserved for VIP stage.
+  - Reserved for VIP
-    - Employee status changed to "Reserved For VIP".

-  - **Reserved For Sales**

-    - Process starts with Reserved for Sales stage.
+  - Reserved for Sales

-    - Employee status changed to Reserved For Sales.
+  - Hourly Reserved

-  - **Other Sub-Category**

-    - Process starts with New stage.

-    - Employee status changed to Rest.
+  - Waiting for Document

 ## Workflow Stages & Actions :